 (Reference 10 U.S.C.
 1762(g) and (h).)

-Answer: Initial entry into the demonstration project for organizations with employees transitioning to AcqDemo will be accomplished through a full employee-protection approach that ensures the initial placement of each employee into a broadband level without loss of permanent pay.
+Answer: Initial entry for organizations with employees transitioning to AcqDemo will be accomplished through a full employee-protection approach that ensures the initial placement of each employee into a broadband level is without a loss of permanent pay.
 As a rule, GS employees will be placed into the AcqDemo career path and broadband level that corresponds to their occupational series, permanent GS grade of record and basic pay at the time of conversion.
 Employees currently on grade and/or pay retention will be placed in the appropriate broadband level that is commensurate with their existing grade.
-After this transition, any changes in the rate of basic pay will be based upon employees overall contribution score, other contribution-based actions, promotion, or other personnel actions.
+If an employee’s retained pay is less than the maximum of the broadband level, retained pay will terminate.
+If the retained pay is greater than the maximum of the broadband, the employee remains on retained pay.
+AcqDemo does not have a retained grade provision.
+After the transition, any changes in the rate of basic pay will be based upon the employee’s overall contribution score, performance appraisal quality level, other contribution-based actions, promotions, or other personnel actions.

-Answer: Individuals occupying a GS career ladder position under the Pathways, Recent Graduate, or Presidential Management Fellows Programs or under other traditional career ladder programs or positions scheduled for conversion to an organization or team participating in the AcqDemo may remain in their career ladder position as determined by their participating organization.
-In doing so, however, the employees would not be eligible to participate in the Accelerated Compensation for Developmental Positions program if not placed in an AcqDemo position and pay plan when their organization converts.
+Answer: Employees occupying GS career ladder positions under the Pathways, Recent Graduate, or Presidential Management Fellows Programs; or under other traditional career ladder programs; and are scheduled for conversion into AcqDemo, may remain in their GS career ladder position as determined by their participating organization or team.
+However, in doing so, the employees would not be eligible to participate in the Accelerated Compensation for Developmental Positions program when their organization converts.
 Once the employees reach the full performance level for their positions, they must be transitioned to their appropriate AcqDemo position and pay plan.

 Answer: The current General Schedule (GS) job classification process is both time-consuming and complex.
 AcqDemo is designed to create a simplified classification process so that managers can readily use it to classify positions.
 The AcqDemo classification system is also simplified to reflect the changes from the current GS system to a more generic broadbanding system.
 AcqDemo differs from the OPM classification system by utilizing only three factor levels instead of the nine evaluation factors commonly used in the OPM Classification Standards.